+Pilote batteries

 Battery Recycling Project

-CIME is a host to two industrial pilots to test the recycling process for materials (lithium, cobalt, nickel, etc.) contained in electric vehicle batteries.
+CIME has hosted two industrial pilots to test the recycling process for materials (lithium, cobalt, nickel, etc.) contained in electric vehicle batteries.
 This process, developed by Orano and its partners, is consistent with a circular economy approach.

+The RECYVABAT consortium: Orano, Paprec, MTB Manufacturing, Saft, CEA

+A RESPONSIBLE MINING COMPANY

+OUR PRINCIPLES OF ACTION

+- Forward planning and prevention

+- Consideration of the local context

+- Compliance with regulations and international standards

+- Information, listening, dialog and consultation

+- Ethics and transparency

+Our principles